Get Buzzy with the Best Pittsburgh Breweries and Brewery Tours - Pittsburgh Article

 Founded in 1986, Penn is the grandfather of Pittsburgh’s craft breweries.
 It sprawls across several restored 19th century brewery buildings built by the Germans who originally settled the city.
 In honor of that heritage, Penn specializes in German-style brews, including its flagship Penn Pilsner.
 When the weather’s warm, head out to the cobblestone biergarten to sample the brewery’s “Euro-Pittsburgh” menu (think pierogi, wurst and goulash).

-This brand-spanking-new addition to the South Side Works development near bustling Carson Street perches right on the bank of the Monongahela River.
+This hot spot in the South Side Works development near bustling Carson Street perches right on the bank of the Monongahela River.
 When the weather’s fine, you can sit on a large outdoor patio offering views of the river and downtown.
 When it’s not, hang out in the cozy, family-friendly restaurant, where you’ll

 find live accordion music and German-inspired entrees and beer brewed on premises.